kh2g21/insurance-claim-ml/README.md

 This is a model that predicts whether a customer will make a travel insurance claim using machine learning.
 It includes an extensive ML pipeline; from preprocessing, handling data imbalances, model training, hyperparameter tuning, and evaluation.
 Finally, the model is deployed to a Streamlit app according to the machine learning algorithm that yields the best ROC-AUC results after evaluation.

+## Project Structure

+**travel-insurance-model.py**

+The main training script.
+It loads the travel insurance dataset, applies preprocessing (including one-hot encoding of categorical variables and handling class imbalance with SMOTE), and splits the data into training and test sets.
+It then defines multiple machine learning models (Logistic Regression, Random Forest, Gradient Boosting, and XGBoost) and performs hyperparameter tuning using GridSearchCV with cross-validation.
+The script evaluates each model using metrics such as ROC-AUC, PR-AUC, and confusion matrices, then saves the best-performing model along with the training feature names for deployment.

+**best_insurance_claim_model.pkl**

+This is the serialized file containing the best-performing model along with the list of training feature names.
+It was saved using joblib to ensure the model can be reloaded and used consistently for predictions without retraining.

+**travel insurance.csv**

+This is the dataset used for model training.
+It contains information on travel insurance sales, including customer demographics, product details, sales information, and whether a claim was made.
+The dataset serves as the foundation for building and evaluating the machine learning models.

 ## Dataset and Preprocessing

 The dataset used for this project is the [Travel Insurance](https://www.kaggle.com/datasets/mhdzahier/travel-insurance) dataset which can be found on Kaggle.
 In this repository, it is represented by `travel insurance.csv`.
 The target variable is `Claim`, which indicates whether a customer has made a travel insurance claim.
 In the preprocessing step, the target values were mapped to numerical form: "Yes" was converted to 1, and "No" was converted to 0.
 The dataset contains both numerical features, such as age and travel duration, and categorical features, such as gender and destination.
 As this dataset also included some categorical features, these had to be converted into dummy variables using one-hot encoding, and the first category was dropped to avoid multicollinearity.